‘Favorite class of the whole day’: MiLL introduces students to manufacturing

 “Every one of our students has multiple job offers anywhere they want to go in the United States,” Mattson said.
 “We have over 100 employers that are begging every day for our students, and now, we’re just starting to get some graduates that are graduating the program so that we can start filling those.”

-According to the National Association of Manufacturers, the United States will need to fill roughly 3.5 million manufacturing jobs over the next decade.
+, the United States will need to fill roughly 3.5 million manufacturing jobs over the next decade.
 So the MiLL students are in high demand.

 One student told 11 News she rethought her college plans after taking classes at the MiLL.